Addressing divergent representations from causal interventions on neural networks: Discussion and limitations

 \section{Discussion and limitations}

 In this work we demonstrated that a variety of common causal interventions can produce representations that diverge from a target model's natural distribution of latent representations.
-We then showed that although this can have benign effects for many causal claims, it can also activate hidden pathways and trigger dormant behaviors that can perniciously affect other claims.
+We then showed that although this can have benign effects for some causal claims, it can also activate hidden pathways and trigger dormant behaviors that can perniciously affect other claims.
 As a step towards mitigating this issue, we provided a broad-stroke solution by directly minimizing the divergence of intervened activity along causal dimensions, mitigating both pernicious and harmless forms of divergence.

-A remaining gap in our work is the failure to produce a principled, reliable method for classifying harmful divergence.
-Additionally, the modified CL loss that we have presented is confined to a narrow set of simplistic settings and is not specific to pernicious divergence.
+A remaining gap in our work is the failure to produce a principled method for classifying harmful divergence for any claim.
+Additionally, the modified CL loss is confined to a narrow set of simplistic settings and is not specific to pernicious divergence.
 We look forward to exploring ways to classify and mitigate pernicious divergence through self-supervised means in future work.

 Where does this leave us with respect to causal interventions in mechanistic interpretability?
 Given our theoretical findings, any divergence outside of the null-space of NN layers is potentially pernicious.
 This poses challenges for aspirations of a complete mechanistic understanding of NNs using existing methods alone.
 However, we note that many practical mechanistic projects can be satisfied by collecting sufficiently large intervention evaluation datasets, and continued development of methods such as the CL loss can reduce the problem even further.
 We are optimistic for the future of this field.